 All of these natural environments are the perfect setting for bird watching.

-From there, you can head to Filandia, where you'll also encounter beautiful crafts and have the opportunity to visit the "La Colina Iluminada" lookout point, which offers a panoramic view of the mountains of the coffee region.
+From there, head to Filandia, where you'll also find crafts and have the opportunity to visit the La Colina Iluminada lookout point, which offers a panoramic view of the surrounding mountains.

 After that, travel to Salento, a heritage town characterized by its pretty and colorful traditional architecture.

 Another popular spot is Santa Rosa de Cabal, in Risaralda, famous for being the entrance point to Los Nevados National Natural Park and for its magnificent hot springs, where you can take a break and relax among the mountains.

 Also in Risaralda is Marsella, famous for its houses built in the traditional architecture of Antioquia.
 Its flower-decked balconies are the perfect backdrop to its plaza.